Market food stall

 If you want to operate a food stall only occasionally, you can apply for a one-off licence.

 This allows you to operate a stall on one occasion only, for up to four consecutive days or up to 12 consecutive days.
-One-off licences cannot be renewed so you need to lodge a licence application and fees each time you operate.
-As a general guide, fees that may apply for the 2016-17 year include:
+You cannot renew one-off licences.
+You must lodge a licence application and fees each time you operate.
+As a general guide, fees that may apply for the 2018-19 year include:

 |One-off categories||Up to four consecutive days||Up to 12 consecutive days|